Weaving wildlife sciences and Indigenous Knowledge

 Welcome !

-Before embarking on this interdisciplinary PhD journey, I worked as a behavioral biologist for several research organizations, including the French Polar Institute in the Southern Antarctic Islands of Kerguelen and the Kalahari Meerkat Project in South Africa.
+Before beginning this interdisciplinary PhD journey, I worked as a behavioral biologist with several research organizations, including the French Polar Institute in the remote Kerguelen Islands of the subantarctic region, and the Kalahari Meerkat Project in South Africa.

 In my spare time, I'm also a wildlife photographer and outdoor addict.